Sleep Apnea Therapy – Montgomery, MN

 Treatment for sleep apnea can range from a machine that keeps your airway clear at night (called a CPAP) to a small device that repositions your jaw to prevent it from collapsing and blocking off air during sleep.
 The latter is known as oral appliance therapy, and it is a highly effective treatment method for many people suffering from obstructive sleep apnea.
 Patients who have tried CPAP therapy unsuccessfully in the past may find the help they need with this type of treatment as well.

-Whichever treatment is right for you, you can feel confident that you are partnering with a true expert when you visit Dr. Iverson’s office!
+Whichever treatment is right for you, you can feel confident that you are partnering with a true expert when you visit Dr. Iverson’s dental office!

 Learn More Today